• Menu

 What to ask your barber

-To get this specific look, ask for a mid fade with a surgical side line and very well-defined edges.
+To get this specific look, ask for a mid fade with a surgical sideline and very well-defined edges.
 This look is very well trimmed and chiseled and it will need an experienced barber to nail it.

-4. High Fade Men Haircut
+4. High Fade Men Haircuts

 Source